betoule/logic_timer/README.md

-# Arduino Mega Code to record precise TTL pulse timing for several lines in parallel over long duration
+# Arduino Code to record precise TTL pulse timing for several lines in parallel over long duration

 The provided code monitors TTL lines and put a 32 bit timestamp each time a front is detected on one of the lines.
 The 32 bit timestamps,